Council Assembles World-Class Team to Deliver on Cultural Heart Vision

 Michael Grace, Director at Turner & Townsend, said:

 “This project boldly reimagines Huddersfield’s town centre – fulfilling its potential to be a buzzing music, arts and food hub and a destination unlike any other in the town.
 Turner & Townsend has already been closely involved as the scheme has been developed and will now be bringing our expertise to bear as the project becomes reality.”

 “We’re thrilled to be appointed engineering designers for the Cultural Heart and look forward to helping shape and deliver the project, which celebrates the heritage at its core and will – most importantly – create inclusive, vibrant places for the people of Kirklees.”

 Peter Clegg, Senior Partner at Feilden Clegg Bradley, commented:

-“We’re excited to have been appointed to work on the development of the Cultural Heart for Kirklees.
+“We are really excited to have been appointed to work on the development of the Cultural Heart of Kirklees.
 The combination of a new art gallery and library, together with a museum and music venue, provides a unique project where Huddersfield will be leading the way in town centre regeneration.”